ckeditor/ckeditor5-react/readme.md

 # CKEditor 5 bindings for React

+<p align=center>⚠⚠ ⚠⚠ ⚠⚠

+<p align=center><strong>NOTE:</strong> This package is not yet published on npm.
+It's a developer's preview available only through GitHub.

+<p align=center>See <a href="https://github.com/ckeditor/ckeditor5-react/issues/5">https://github.com/ckeditor/ckeditor5-react/issues/5</a> for more information.

 ## Using with ready to use CKEditor 5 builds

 There are pre-build versions of CKEditor 5 that you can choose from: